-While you’re relaxing by the pool on holiday the last thing you want to be worrying about is that your home might be insecure – so what can you do to gain peace of mind?
+If the roadmap out of lockdown doesn't change drastically and you've arrived at the destination of your choice, the last thing you want to be worrying about is that your home might be insecure - so what can you do to gain peace of mind?

-We're sharing five top tips to help keep your property safe allowing you to concentrate on relaxing during your summer getaway.
+We're sharing five top tips on how to secure your home when on holiday, allowing you to concentrate on relaxing during your summer getaway.

 1. Ensure everything is locked and secure